-This tiny portion of North America is known as the Quetico-Superior.
+This tiny portion of North America is the Quetico-Superior.
 It consists of the Quetico Provincial Park in Ontario and, of the Boundary Waters Canoe Area Wilderness, a part of Superior National Forest in northern Minnesota.
 Altogether it contains some three million acres managed and dedicated to the protection and propagation of the Northwood's wilderness.

 Creation of the BWCA and Quetico Provincial Park

 The history of the region is a rich one and we will devote some time to a discussion of that for those of you that have more than a passing interest in the subject.
 First, let's take a moment to look a little closer at these two wonderful wilderness areas that compose the Quetico-Superior.
 The Boundary Waters Canoe Area Wilderness was born out of a brew of deep controversy in October 1978 when President Jimmy Carter signed the BWCA Wilderness Act into law.
 The area had long been protected as a part of Superior National Forest designated by President Theodore Roosevelt in 1909.
-It now was given full wilderness status under the provisions of the 1964 Wilderness Act.
+It now has full wilderness status under the provisions of the 1964 Wilderness Act.

 In Canada, Ontario citizens supported the idea of a forest reserve.
 They established the Quetico Provincial Reserve on April 1, 1909 just two months after the Superior National Forest was established.
 Later in 1913, as a measure to better protect its wildlife, Ontario designated the Quetico, a provincial park.
 The area of the park was approximately 1,120,000 acres.
 This was slightly larger than the approximate 1,000,000 acres of the Boundary Waters Canoe Area.